-If you have a cat for a while, you might have seen a reaction like this a few times already.
+If you have had a cat for a while, you might have seen a reaction like this a few times already.

 Usually, you’ll notice your cat chattering at birds.
-Experts explain that seeing birds can unleash cat’s wild instincts and make her wish to practice her hunting skills.
+Experts explain that seeing birds can unleash a cat’s wild instincts and make her wish to practice her hunting skills.

 Therefore, chattering could be a kind of vocal manipulation as the cat copies the calls of a bird, which in this case is the prey.
 This use of vocal mimicry can serve as a hunting tool.

 The chattering noise can be related to the readiness to perform and take down the prey.
-The movement is similar to the killing bite that the cat would use as a hunter.
+The movement is similar to the killing bite the cat would use as a hunter.

 When your cat is doing this, you can distract her with a toy.
 In this way, she can chase down and capture something.
 Moreover, you can enjoy her full attention.